microsoft/EdgeML/tf/examples/ProtoNN/README.md

 ## Fetching Data

-The script - [fetch_usps.py](fetch_usps.py), can be used to  automatically download and processes the dataset.
-The script depends on `bash`.
+The script - [fetch_usps.py](fetch_usps.py), can be used to  automatically download and [process_usps.py](process_usps.py), can be used to process the data into the required format.
  To run this script, please use:

     python fetch_usps.py

-If `bash` is not available, you will have to manually download the data files.
-Instructions can be found in [fetch_usps.py](fetch_usps.py).
+    python process_usps.py

 ## Running the ProtoNN execution script